-Desired Qualifications: (1) a research proposal that demonstrates relevance, interdisciplinary merit, and potential impact of the proposed research activities to the overarching “big picture” research questions in the field and to the mission of SESE, (2) a record of prior achievement and experience that shows the applicant’s potential to accomplish the proposed research objectives, and (3) evidence of strong verbal and written communication skills.
+Desired Qualifications: (1) research proposal that demonstrates relevance, interdisciplinary merit, and/or potential impact of the proposed research activities to the overarching “big picture” research questions in the field and to the mission of SESE, (2) a record of prior achievement and experience demonstrating the potential to accomplish proposed research objectives, (3) evidence of strong verbal and written communication skills.

 Application materials should be submitted as a single PDF file.
-The application, and any related questions, should be submitted by email to firstname.lastname@example.org, addressed to the Exploration Fellowship Committee.
-Applications will be considered complete only when all materials described above are received.
-Review of complete applications will begin on November 15, 2017.
-If not filled, application review will continue until the search is closed.
+The application, and any related questions, should be submitted by email to email@example.com, addressed to the Exploration Fellowship Committee.
+Applications will only be given full consideration when all materials described above are received.
+Initial review of complete applications will begin on December 1, 2018; if not filled, application review will continue weekly until the search is closed.
+Reference Job ID 12578.
 A background check is required for employment.

-More information about SESE can be found at: http://sese.asu.edu
+More information about the department can be found here: https://sese.asu.edu/

 Background check is required for employment.
 Arizona State University is a VEVRAA Federal Contractor and an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will be considered without regard to race, color, sex, religion, national origin, disability, protected veteran status, or any other basis protected by law.